 Power Factor Correction

-There are many different types of electrical equipment which affect the electricity supply in different ways.
-Some electrical loads have a bad power factor, which results in higher electrical current flowing than is necessary to achieve the end result, irrespective of whether that is heating, lighting, mechanical power, ventilation, etc.
+Power factor correction helps improve the power factor of your power supply.
+Some electrical loads have a bad power factor, which results in higher electrical current flowing than is necessary to achieve the end result.
+This is irrespective of whether it is heating, lighting, mechanical power or ventilation.
+This means more generators and a heavier distribution network is required, which can cost you more money.

-Increase the useful load from a given transformer.
+Our power factor correction service can reduce the load in Cables and Switchgear, resulting in the extension of their useful life and improving system reliability.
+It can increase the useful load from a given transformer.
 For example, a 1MVA transformer at 0.75 PF can only supply 750KW of load.
 Increasing to 0.95PF can give extra 200KW of load.
+It can also reduce the current flow and power loss in cables and transformers.
+Overall it can reduce the number of KWH inits consumed.

-Reduces Levied Charges.
-Using above example, 200KVA saving in chargeable load saves £300 per month on typical charge of £1.50 per KVA of maximum demand charge for supply.
+This will result in reduced levied charges.
+Using the above example, a 200KVA saving in chargeable load saves £300 per month on a typical charge of £1.50 per KVA of maximum demand charge for supply.
+Power factor correction can also reduce PF charges and climate levy charges.